 This article is crossposted on National Review.

 At the ACLJ, we’re raising the alarm about radical Islamic terrorism, naming the enemy.
 Stand with the ACLJ with your tax-deductible gift.
+Have your gift doubled through our Matching Challenge.

 Each and every time another dastardly jihadist terrorist attack is inflicted on the world, headlines emerge that the savagery was carried out by a “lone wolf” terrorist.
 As a lawyer who deals in facts, the absurdity of this concept is beyond the pale.
 The mountain of evidence that has been amassed...